Jeet-Patel/Bharat-Bazaar/README.md

 # BharatBazaar E-Commerce Website

-## Funtionalities
+## Functionalities
 * User Authentication for surfing
 * Searching and sorting
 * Buying and Selling of Products
-* Products sorted by categories and different filters products
+* Products sorted by categories and different filters
 * Creating Wishlist and Carts for a Purchase
-* Customer Review panel or Experience Panel.
+* Customer Review panel or Experience Panel
 * Multiple payment gateways
 * Ability to scale and add new features
 * Chatbot for user support